PrincetonUniversity/VST/sepcomp/submit/README.txt

 The files in this directory are excerpted from a larger proof development, the VST, or Princeton Verified Software Toolchain.

-To build, please download revision XXXX of the VST from the SVN repository linked at
+To build, and to get a sense of the larger context of the proof development, please download revision 5579 of the VST from the SVN repository linked at

     http://vst.cs.princeton.edu/download

 and follow the attached build/installation instructions.

 FILES